 Vitamin D3 (10,000iu)

-At Ancient Purity we believe Vitamin D3 is one of the most important supplements you can and should take,everybody needs it and everyone functions better with higher levels, its at the very top with Organic Sulphur, Magnesium and Fulvic Acid Minerals.
-The European Journal of Clinical Nutrition states that increasing your levels of Vitamin D would cut premature death by 21%, and extend your healthy lifespan by more than 2 years (and that's quality, not just quantity).
+At Ancient Purity we believe Vitamin D3 is one of the most important supplements you can and should take, everybody needs it and everyone functions better with higher levels, it’s at the very top with MSM Organic Sulphur, Magnesium and Fulvic Acid Minerals.
+The European Journal of Clinical Nutrition states that increasing your levels of Vitamin D would cut premature death by 21%, and extent your healthy lifespan by more than 2 years (and that's quality, not just quantity).
 Vitamin D is not actually a vitamin, it was wrongly classified as such but the name never changed.
-Vitamin D actually is a fat-soluble precursor hormone part of the steroid hormone in your body called calcitriol, that the human body can produce naturally.
-Calcitriol regulates phosphorus, calcium, and bone metabolism and neuromuscular function in the body.
+Vitamin D actually is a fat-soluble precursor hormone part of the steroid hormone in your body called calcitriol that the human body can produce naturally.
+Calcitriol regulates Phosphorus, Calcium, and Bone Metabolism and Neuromuscular function in the body.

 There are multiple forms of Vitamin D, the two most important ones are Vitamin D-2 & Vitamin D-3.
-Vitamin D3, also known as cholecalciferol, which is made by your skin naturally.
+Vitamin D3 is also known as cholecalciferol, which is made by your skin naturally.
 Ancient Purity Vitamin D3 is an incredibly powerful 10,000IU (international units) softgels.
 A healthy person will naturally synthesise around 10,000–15,000 IU of Vitamin D3 in the skin soon after sun exposure, there are no negative effects.
-We want to be clear that we are not in the business of checking and managing Vitamin D levels, for us personally we use high dose all the time and we use way more in winter, we urge you to research this yourself, then please come to us for the best in Vitamin D3 at an Eco price.
+We want to be clear that we are not in the business of checking and managing Vitamin D levels, for us personally we use high doses all the time and we use way more during the dim winter months, we urge you to research this yourself, then please come to us for the best in Vitamin D3 at an Eco price.
+Let's tell you as much as we can about this "Wonder Hormone" in one web page.

 - High Dose 10,000 Softgels.